aenglert42/mini_paint-circles/README.md

 * _CHAR_: The char used to draw the circle.

 #### Task
-The program must take one argument, the path to the "configuration-file".
+The program must take one argument, the path to the configuration-file.
 If the number of arguments doesn't meet these requirements the program must display "Error: argument" followed by a newline in STDOUT.

-If any problem occure while you opening or reading the "configuration-file" the program must display "Error: Operation file corrupted" followed by a newline in STDOUT.
+If any problem occure while you opening or reading the configuration-file the program must display "Error: Operation file corrupted" followed by a newline in STDOUT.

-The "configuration-file" will contain one operation per line.
+The configuration-file will contain one operation per line.
 If a line is incorrect an error occurs.
 If an error has occured the program must return 1.
 If no error has occured it must return 0.
-The last line of the "configuration-file" can be with or without a newline.
+The last line of the configuration-file can be with or without a newline.
 The lines must be read in order and the operations must be executed in the same order.
 There must be at least one space between each variable in a line.